openstack-archive/syntribos/doc/source/running.rst

 Running syntribos
 =================

-To run syntribos against all the available tests, just specify the command ``syntribos`` with the configuration file without specifying any test type.
+To run syntribos against all the available tests, specify the command ``syntribos`` with the configuration file without specifying any test type.